BioGRID/BioGRID-Annotation/README.md

 + Run: **python QUICK_buildIdentifiers.py -all** - This will generate a quick lookup table of gene identifiers.
 The table containing this data is simply named _quick_identifiers_ due to legacy purposes.

-+ Run: **python QUICK_buildProteins.py -all** - This will generate a quick lookup table of proteins.
++ Run: **python QUICK_buildUniprot.py -all** - This will generate a quick lookup table of proteins.

++ Run: **python QUICK_buildUniprotIsoforms.py -all** - This will append uniprot isoforms onto the uniprot table.

-+ Run: **python QUICK_buildProteinIdentifiers.py -all** - This will generate a quick lookup table of protein identifiers.
++ Run: **python QUICK_buildUniprotIdentifiers.py -all** - This will generate a quick lookup table of protein identifiers.

-+ Run: **python QUICK_buildProteinFeatures.py** - This will generate a quick lookup table of protein features.
++ Run: **python QUICK_buildUniprotFeatures.py** - This will generate a quick lookup table of protein features.

++ Run: **python QUICK_buildRefseq.py -all** - This will generate a quick lookup table of refseq proteins.

++ Run: **python QUICK_buildRefseqIdentifiers.py -all** - This will generate a quick lookup table of refseq protein identifiers.

 ## Testing
 These calls are mostly for internal BioGRID based testing to validate the final resulting annotation before rolling it out to various different applications within our ecosystem.
 Likely not of much use to third parties.